• Home

 The Evolution of Double Extortion Tactics

-The Anatomy of an Attack: Access, Lateral Movement & Exfiltration
+The Anatomy of an Attack: Access, Lateral Movement and Exfiltration

 Initial Access Mechanisms

 Once a single endpoint is compromised, the objective shifts to finding the "keys to the kingdom."
 Attackers move from a standard workstation to the domain controller using "Living off the Land" (LotL) techniques.
 They don't download custom malware that might trigger alerts.
-Instead, they use legitimate administrative tools like PowerShell, WMI, & NetScan to blend with normal network behaviour.
-This makes traditional signature-based antivirus ineffective against a modern ransomware ransomware campaign.
+Instead, they use legitimate administrative tools such as PowerShell, WMI, and NetScan to blend in with normal network behaviour.
+This makes traditional signature-based antivirus ineffective against a modern ransomware campaign.

-Building a Resilience Framework via Zero Trust & Identity Security
+Building a Resilience Framework via Zero Trust and Identity Security

 Identity as the New Perimeter

-Limiting the blast radius of a ransomware ransomware attack requires rigorous data segmentation.
-Microsoft Purview enables businesses to classify, protect & govern sensitive data automatically.
-By applying sensitivity labels, you ensure that even if a perimeter is breached, the data remains encrypted & inaccessible to unauthorised actors.
-Our Data Security as a Service minimises exfiltration risk by aligning data lifecycle management with proactive threat detection.
+Reducing the impact of ransomware starts with strong data segmentation.
+Microsoft Purview helps organisations classify, protect and govern sensitive data automatically.
+Sensitivity labels ensure that, even if attackers breach the perimeter, critical data remains encrypted and protected.
+Our Data Security as a Service aligns data management with proactive threat detection to minimise exfiltration risk.

-How to Execute an Effective Ransomware Response & Recovery Plan
+How to Execute an Effective Ransomware Response and Recovery Plan

 The National Cyber Security Centre (NCSC) maintains a firm stance against paying ransoms.
 Research from Cybereason in 2022 indicated that 80% of organisations that chose to pay a ransom suffered a second attack, often by the same threat actor.
 Paying does not guarantee data recovery; it merely funds the criminal ecosystem.
 Your focus must remain on a clean recovery process rather than a financial settlement.

-Enhancing Cyber Maturity through Managed Detection & Response
+Enhancing Cyber Maturity through Managed Detection and Response

 Strategic Resilience with CyberOne